Updated on: 11/14/2019

 For example, Lynnwood and Seattle are two very different cities in a number of different ways despite being located just 16 miles apart.
 That may explain why the Washington State Department of Transportation (WSDOT) website indicates that King County requires bicyclists of all ages to wear a helmet, yet Snohomish County does not.

-According to a relatively recent article in the New York Times, however, bicycle helmet laws create an obstacle for growing ridership in the very cities that those laws are implemented.
-Apparently, when you get down to the basic facts, the idea of wearing a helmet is enough to deter everyday motorists from making the switch to bicycling, even if the data shows that it offers significant protection in the event of a bicycle accident.
+According to a recent article in the New York Times, however, bicycle helmet laws create an obstacle for growing ridership in the very cities that those laws are implemented.
+Apparently, when you get down to the basic facts, the idea of wearing a helmet is enough to deter everyday motorists from making the switch to bicycling, even if the data shows that it offers significant protection from the risk of traumatic brain injury in the event of a bicycle accident.

 In a number of ways, the whole situation is really just a giant Catch-22; pushing helmets as a safety requirement discourages ridership, which means there are fewer resources and advocates to promote and fund a larger and safer network, which makes the streets unsafe for bicyclists.
 As a result, bicycle accidents are something of a commonality in cities like Seattle.